Begin Your Recovery

 Is AA Religious?

 The most widespread misconception about AA is that it's an overtly religious organization.
-Most people confront the "spiritual" means that AA groups use for recovery from alcoholism and interpret it as "religious.”
+Most people confront the "holistic" means that AA groups use for recovery from alcoholism and interpret it as "religious.”
 AA is not a religious group, nor is it associated with any religious organization.
 It is open to new and potential members from all spheres of religion, creating room for people with all kinds of beliefs and non-belief, such as atheists and agnostics.

 However, AA’s founders were Christian, and God will be mentioned within the group’s 12-step model and other literature.
 Members who believe in one form of divinity or higher power might find it beneficial to integrate the program into their beliefs.
 This is simply by choice, and no requirement is needed to do so, meaning those who are not Christian don’t have to follow the religious teachings outlined in the steps.